Package insert / prescribing information

 Gastrointestinal Bleeding, Ulceration, and Perforation

-- Relief of the signs and symptoms of rheumatoid arthrites.
+- Relief of the signs and symptoms of rheumatoid arthritis

 General Dosing Instructions

-Carefully consider the potential benefits and risks of FENOPROFEN CALCIUM and other treatment options before deciding to use FENOPROFEN CALCIUM.
-Use lowest effective dosage for the shortest duration consistent with individual patient treatment goals [ see Warnings and Precautions (5) ].
+Carefully consider the potential benefits and risks of fenoprofen calcium and other treatment options before deciding to use fenoprofen.
+Use the lowest effective dose for the shortest duration consistent with individual patient treatment goals.
+Use lowest effective dosage for the shortest duration consistent with individual patient treatment goals [see Warnings and Precautions (5)].

 Although improvement may be seen in a few days in many patients, an additional 2 to 3 weeks may be required to gauge the full benefits of therapy.